-Acquisitions made by significant art institutions include the 2018 addition of Nira Pereg’s works “Abraham Abraham” and “Sarah Sarah” to the Tate Collection.
+Acquisitions made by significant art institutions include the addition of Oren Eliav’s works to the Phillips Collection (Washington DC) and Nira Pereg’s works “Abraham Abraham” and “Sarah Sarah” to the Tate Collection.
 Other artists’ works are featured in both local and international collections including MoMA (NYC), LACMA (LA), Solomon R. Guggenheim Museum (NYC), Centre Pompidou (Paris), GAM (Torino), MCA (Chicago), MOCAK (Krakow), MAMbo (Bologna), Des Moines Art Center (Des Moines), Israel Museum (Jerusalem), Tel Aviv Museum of Art (Tel Aviv), MACBA (Barcelona), Herzliya Museum of Art (Herzliya), Haifa Museum of Art (Haifa).
 Private collections include Fondazione Sandretto Re Rebaudengo (Torino), Tony Podesta collection (Washington DC), Sammlung Goetz (Munich), and The Ekard Art Foundation (The Netherlands).

 Partner, Director and Curator